dylanhogan/aggfly/README.md

 Once you have all the dependencies, you can install this package by running `pip install -e .` from the root directory of the repository.

-Of course, please feel free to suggest changes/improvements/extensions :)
+Of course, please feel free to suggest changes/improvements/extensions in [Issues](https://github.com/dylanhogan/aggfly/issues) :)